AlenUbuntu/Awesome-Recommendation-and-Ranking-Systems/README.md

 # Awesome-Recommendation-and-Ranking-Systems
 Recent advances in recommendation and ranking systems.
-We only focus on those papers in some form of cooperation with industry.
+We only focus on papers published in top conferences including RecSys, WWW, SIGIR, and KDD.

 ## Table of Contents
 * [Survey](#survey)